top of page

 That’s it for today, folks!

-I don’t know if you’ve noticed, but I like action movies.
-But, even if you don’t, I hope I could help you find a good science-fiction movie to watch this weekend.
+I don’t know if you’ve noticed, I like action movies.
+But, even if you don’t, I hope I can help you find a good science-fiction movie to watch this weekend.

 See you next post,